thomassuedbroecker/cloud-native-starter/workshop-one-service/1-prereqs.md

 ```
 $ docker run -ti nheidloff/openshift-workshop-tools:v1
 ```
+_Note:_ If you using Windows you also need to download or clone the project to your local workstation for the upcoming Docker and Java lab, because you can't use Docker in the 'openshift-workshop-tools' Docker image.

 #### Step 2: After the container has been started, run these commands inside your running Docker image to get the lastest version of the workshop: